Trouthe/Chic/README.md

 # Chic
 Repository For The Discord Theme

-Download and Extract the zipped files into your Plugins folder Send the .theme.css file into your Themes folder
+Download and Extract the zipped files into your Plugins folder \n Send the .theme.css file into your Themes folder